FIGHT THE FLAME

 Most Common Symptoms:

-• Pain: CRPS patients have reported that the pain feels burning/freezing, shooting/stabbing, and aching/throbbing.
+• Pain: Complex Regional Pain Syndrome patients have reported that the pain feels burning/freezing, shooting/stabbing, and aching/throbbing.
 Some have said that it feels as if their blood has been replaced with gasoline and then lit on fire

 • Swelling